hashicorp/consul/website/source/docs/enterprise/index.html.md

 You can set the license via the [API](/api/operator/license.html) or the [CLI](/docs/commands/license.html).
 When you first start Consul, a 30-minute temporary license is available to allow you time to license the datacenter.
-The license should be set within ten minutes of starting the first Consul process to allow time for the license to propagate.
+You should set the license within ten minutes of starting the first Consul process to allow time for the license to propagate.